 Garage doors run on tracks located on each side of the door.
 It’s essential that these tracks are aligned, level, and free of obstructions or debris.
 This helps keep the door running smoothly.

 Spring, Cables & Pulleys

-Remember to take a look at the springs, cables and pulleys.
+Remember to take a look at the springs, cables, and pulleys.
 If something looks amiss we do not recommend fixing it yourself.
-They hold a lot of potential energy and in the hands of an unexperienced person, can severely injure.
+They hold a lot of potential energy and in the hands of an inexperienced person, can severely injure.

 When Your Garage Door Needs Professional Care

 Garage doors are a great convenience that we often take for granted.
 However, if you take care of it, it will take care of you.
 And now that you know more about the parts of a garage door, you should find that taking care of it is a little easier, or at least know when it’s time to call in the professionals.

 Ohana Garage Door Repair is a family-owned business serving Katy, Richmond, Fulshear, Brookshire, Cypress, and surrounding areas of west Houston.
 Customer service is our favorite part of the job because we really do care about people!